 Do I need to take action?

-Do you have another Zoom account that's using your ed.ac.uk sign-in email address?
+Do you have a Zoom account through zoom.us that's using your ed.ac.uk sign-in email address?

-If you have used another Zoom account (free/basic/paid/other) that's set up to use your ed.ac.uk sign-in email address then refer to the "Important - Update to Zoom Sign In" page.
+If you have a Zoom account (free/basic/paid/other) that you access through zoon.us with your ed.ac.uk sign-in email address, then refer to the "Important - Update to Zoom Sign In" page.
 From 20th of July, you will be prompted by Zoom to change the email address the next time you sign in to the other account.